 Corn can be seen as the most popular cereal to make cakes in Venezuela.
 Here is another pancake that uses fresh corn and other ingredients with the origin from the center of Venezuela.

-Cachapas is a famous dish in Colombia and Venezuela as well.
-You can use canned or frozen corn, cornflour, or all-purpose flour to make them.
-They are also an excellent choice for your gluten-free menu.
+While this famous dish in Colombia and Venezuela originally asks for fresh corn, making it with canned corn won’t change the flavor much.
+Besides that, frozen corn, cornflour, or all-purpose flour are also an excellent choice for your gluten-free menu.

 Their flavor is something between sweet and salty.
 And similar to arepa, cachapas are also filled with cheese.

 You might be familiar with other kinds of empanadas.
 Now, I’d like to introduce to you the Venezuela empanadas that are super tasty with a similar golden brown color and their incredible beef filling.

 One of the core factors to decide the success of one empanada is the filling.
 So, follow the recipe here so you can make the best filling for yourself.
 With beef and many minced veggies and herbs, they are so flavorful in your mouth, so one empanada will never be enough for you.

 Regarding the dough, they might need a little bit of effort.
 The cooking might be time-consuming but do not worry; you will feel it is worth it after taking one bite with your beef empanada.